 Despite his formidable on-screen characters, Todd was remembered by colleagues for his warm laughter and generous nature.
 He mentored budding actors and advocated for increased diversity in the film industry.

-Todd continued acting till recently.
+Todd continued acting until recently.
 His last role will be a posthumous portrayal of William Bludworth in “Final Destination: Bloodlines,” set to release in 2025.
 He is survived by his two children, Alex and Ariana.